apache/nuttx/configs/README.txt

 configs/mx1ads
 	This is a port to the Motorola MX1ADS development board.
 That board is based on the Freescale i.MX1 processor.
 The i.MX1 is an ARM920T.
-	STATUS:  This port is nearly code complete but still under development (work is stalled until I devote time to the Micromint Eagle-100)
+	STATUS:  This port is nearly code complete but was never fully integrated due to tool-related issues.

 configs/ne64badge
 	Future Electronics Group NE64 /PoE Badge board based on the MC9S12NE64 hcs12 cpu.
 This port uses the m9s12x GCC toolchain.
 	STATUS:  Under development.
+The port is code-complete but has not yet been fully tested.

 configs/ntosd-dm320
 	This port uses the Neuros OSD v1.0 Dev Board with a GNU arm-elf